francesco-paolo-donofrio/js-Kata4/readmi.md

 String will never be empty and you do not need to account for different data types."

+const string = "braccio,gamba,orecchio,dito,falange,unghia,piede,polpaccio,neo,naso,deltoide,occhio";

+function findShortestWordLength(string) {
+  return string
+    .split(',')             // Split the string into an array of words .map(word => word.length) // Map each word to its length .reduce((a, b) => Math.min(a, b)); // Find the minimum length }

+console.log(`The shortest word in the string has length ${findShortestWordLength(string)}.`);

 3️⃣ Stop gninnipS My sdroW!
 A fun exercise that reverses words in a sentence over a specific length, using array methods and string manipulation.

+Write a function that takes in a string of one or more words, and returns the same string, but with all words that have five or more letters reversed (Just like the name of this Kata).
+Strings passed in will consist of only letters and spaces.
+Spaces will be included only when more than one word is present.

 4️⃣ You only need one
 This task checks if an array contains a certain value, perfect for practicing array search methods.